qiaolinhan/FireDetection/Reading-Automatic WFD Based on ML and Image Analysis Pipline.md

 (1) to correctly recognize and classify a fire situation.
 (2) to detect the flame areas present in the image classified with fire.
 ## 3.1 Dataset Description and Organization
+a varied of images was collected and selected to cover a range of real wrld scenarios.